Before you begin

 Choose your settings

 Your Apple Watch shows you which settings it shares with your iPhone.
-If you turned on Find my iPhone, Location Services, Wi-Fi Calling, and Diagnostics for your iPhone, these settings automatically turn on for your Apple Watch.
+If you turned on Find My, Location Services, Wi-Fi Calling, and Diagnostics for your iPhone, these settings automatically turn on for your Apple Watch.

 You can choose to use other settings, like Route Tracking and Siri.
 If Siri isn’t already set up on your iPhone, it will turn on after you choose this option.